littlegrid/www/source/index.rst

 Testing in-process (using single JVM) is a **highly effective** way of developing your Coherence related code because the cluster is **quick to start** and you can **debug locally**.

+Development on littlegrid has been quiet over the last few years, but it's getting a fresh and reboot to help Developer now adopting Coherence CE.

 With just a few lines of littlegrid code you can quickly try out ideas in your **IDE** or easily automate your Coherence tests with your favourite test framework (e.g. **JUnit**) for running on your **Continuous Integration** (CI) build servers.